Solar in St. George, UT: 2026 Cost, Savings & Payback

 How much do solar panels cost in St. George, UT?

-The average cost of a 6kW solar panel system in St. George is approximately $15,660 before incentives ($2.61/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $10,962.
-Utah solar tax credit 25% (up to $400); net metering at avoided cost.
+The average cost of a 6kW solar panel system in St. George is approximately $15,660 before local or state incentives ($2.61/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Utah solar tax credit 25% (up to $400); net metering at avoided cost

 How many peak sun hours does St. George get?